What Is the Role of Nutrition in Muscle Building?

 How does food help in gaining muscles?

 Good nutrition helps in building muscle strength.
+So, there is a high requirement of proper nutrition for building muscles.
 Proteins, carbohydrates, and fats primarily provide energy and other nutrients, and therefore play a major role here.
+Thus, they need to be a part of any muscle gain veg diet plan.
 Strength training breaks down muscle tissue, and when you rest, your body recovers.

 During this recovery phase, the body’s metabolism increases and leads to excess post-exercise oxygen consumption (EPOC).
 EPOC can be termed as a type of metabolic boost that the body gets during exercise and considered to be a major contributor to the body’s energy expenditure.
 High-intensity exercises cause a greater EPOC effect than low-intensity ones.
 The muscles built during this recovery are stronger and bigger.
-This is where nutrition plays a huge role because your body needs a balanced diet at this point to build stronger muscles during recovery.
+This is where a muscle building diet plan plays a huge role because your body needs a balanced diet at this point to build stronger muscles during recovery.

-The right balance of nutrients is important because if you consume more protein but very few overall calories through other macronutrients, you may struggle to work out.
+The right balance of nutrients is important because if you consume a high protein diet plan for muscle gain but very few overall calories through other macronutrients, you may struggle to work out.

 Apart from macronutrients, even micronutrients (vitamins and minerals) help you gain lean muscles and allow your muscles to recover and grow faster after you’ve exercised.
 For example, magnesium (present mainly in nuts and oilseeds – crops from which oil can be extracted, e.g., groundnut, cottonseed, coconut, safflower, sunflower, olive, palm, corn, etc.) helps your muscles contract, boosts energy levels, and reduces muscle cramps and fatigue.
 Vitamin B6 (present in poultry, fish, banana, oats) helps physical performance.
-The best way to get your required dose of micronutrients is to eat foods rich in these nutrients.
+The best way to get your required dose of micronutrients is to eat muscle building foods, which are rich in these nutrients.

 What should you eat for building muscles?